joheredi/typespec/packages/http-client-javascript/test/scenarios/client/nested_client.md

-# Should generate a basic http operation
+# Should generate a client structure that has a root client with a nested client

-This is a simple get operation with no request payload or parameters and a simple model return.
+This specs nests namespace > namespace > interface

 ## TypeSpec